-In 2016, Delaware's annual unemployment rate of 4.3 percent was ranked 19th lowest in the nation.
-In the surrounding states, Maryland's unemployment rate was 20th lowest at 4.4 percent, New York and New Jersey were tied for 28th at 4.9 percent, and Pennsylvania was tied for 38th at 5.4 percent.
+In 2018, Delaware's annual unemployment rate of 3.8 percent was ranked 25th lowest in the nation.
+In the surrounding states, Maryland's unemployment rate was tied for 26th lowest at 3.9 percent, New Jersey and New York tied for 31st lowest at 4.1 percent, and Pennsylvania was tied for 39th lowest at 4.3 percent.
+From 2008 to 2018, Delaware's annual unemployment rate was lower than the United States except for 2017.